oblinger/HookAnchorApp/AT/@Sports Visio/@Jason Syversen.md

 - Get resume.

 # LOG
+### t2023-01-04  Nick & Joe help

+Well shit, Jason finally DID make me a job offer, and it is a legit offer.
+I think working at Sports Visio has the potential to be a fun gig, and in this very crappy job market I am a bit inclined to climb aboard.
+The equity is half of what I proposed, but there is no cap, and it is a 3 year vesting.
+This lower equity does make me a flight risk if SV starts to falter in the marketplace, but I guess I can worry about that problem later (when the job market is likely better than it is now!)

+What do you think?
+And if you think I should go for it, then what "asks" would you propose I make right now?

+Here are two ideas.... but really I don't want to pollute your thinking...  if you step back.  what are the things I should be thinking about here?

+~

+### n2023-01-04  Equity Calculations & Negotiation Summary

+**8/25  JASON'S VERBAL "SHOT ACROSS THE BOW"**
+$350K total comp.
+You can split it anyway you like it.  e. g.
+$200K salary
+$150K equity  * 4 years = $600K  ~  **4.4% of company** @ $13.6M  ~  600K shares

+==> 8/22 Jason call -  Dan expresses real interest, says nothing about compensation.
+==> 9/13 Spoke with Mike Seibert the ML-lead
+==> 9/27 Jason call -  Dan says:  "I am worth $700K per year"
+==> 10/3 Jason email.
+Jason says:  "I agree, if FAANG really wants you $700K could happen, but it is aggressive."

+**10/3 JASON'S OFFER**
+$300K salary
+$200+100K equity * 4years = $1.2M  =  **8.8% of the company** ~ 2.1% of the company @ $13.6M  ~  1.2M shares

+**10/6 DAN'S RESPONSE (THE $12M CAP IDEA)**
+$200K salary
+2M shares ~ **14.7% of the company w. cap** @ $13.6M  ~  $2M cash = $500K/yr * 4years   ~  2M shares
+(payout capped @ $12M)
+==> 10/10?
+Spoke to John Murphy??  investor from Hyperplane

+**1/4 JASON'S OFFER LETTER**
+$200K salary
+1M shares  ~  **7.35% of the company** @ $13.6M  ~  $1M cash = $333K/yr * 3years  ~ 1M shares
+3 year vesting

+My Proposed Asks:
+- SALARY - Bump salary above $300K after A-round + revenue + I am central to team
+- CO-FOUNDER - Get the co-founder title

+- EARLY PARTIAL EXIT - Ability to sell some fraction of shares before the final exit.  (not sure if this makes sense to ask for now)
+- REPORTING STRUCTURE - Right now I think I will start with no-one reporting to me.  might be hard to add value if that does not change.
+- CIIA - I don't know if I will be required to sign a strong CIIA.
+The offer letter have one tiny section that almost IS a CIIA, so maybe that is all the IP protection they need.
+  I do want to be able to create unrelated IP and own it myself.
+Maybe I don't need to ask for this, until he tries to make me sign something that removes it.

+Possible response email:

+Jason,
+This is a credible offer, of course it is LOWER in both cash and equity than the last offer you made to me!
+Still I agree with you, the risks to Sports Visio have materially dropped in these last two months --- mostly because of a strategy you developed in discussions with this certain guy I know.
+Remind me in the future to shut my big mouth until AFTER I sign the offer letter!  ;-)

+All that aside, I DO feel Sports Visio has a real shot at grasping the golden ring, and I am excited to work with you too...  it could be jet fuel!
+Here are some thoughts:

+For now I like the $200K salary since it preserves our capital in this most risky period, but with revenue coming in.

+But medium-term, in order to ride out my next years in the co-pilot seat at Sports Visio, I need to cover my bases at home.
+After the A-round, and with revenue coming in, we should negotiate my salary above the $300K point you set earlier, assuming that I am central to the team at that time.
+Cash will be less precious then, and this will let me bring home some fraction of a FAANG salary for the many years before any of that exit cash will be available to the family.

+I believe a lot of my value will be in serving as your partner in running SV.
+You are more outward facing towards investors and customers, and I am more inward facing towards product and team.
+Still I think both of us will adding significant value on both sides of that split.
+I think the biggest risk to my success is my smooth integration into an existing org.
+It makes sense that on day one, I don't have the whole SW team reporting to me...
+But it probably does make sense to signal to both investors and employees the centrality of my role.
+Perhaps we should be explicit that I am a late-joining co-founder in the company.
+The title doesn't really affect my role, but it does suggest a level of centrality.

+Well this is all EXCITING STUFF!
+They are being very slow about it, but it does seem Sunnova is going to materialize a VP role for me, with big headcount and FAANG like salary.
+But I it will be middle management purgatory, and likely wont spend too much time strategizing with my team about fancy AI, but rather rafting the rough water politics in a big co.
+Jason & Sports Visio sounds a lot more fun.  ;-)

+Cheers,
+Dan

+- Post A-round I want to bump my salary above

+NOTES from the 2022-09-26 cap table

+13,530,618 implied shared from:  10,333,333 shared is 76.37% of fully diluted shared From other places I found $13.75M as the post seed valuation.
+Thus I am using $13.6M as the valuation and 16.6M shares as the fully diluted share count

 ### t2022-12-16  Return text

 HORRAY on landing GRZ!
 You will not be disappointed with that choice.
 Things are good here.
 I had a first meeting with Sunnova leadership (another solar company).
 A former Analytics Fire client who loved us, has moved there, and has put my name in the ring to lead their software org.
 It is a 100+ org, and they are hiring another 150-200 in 2023, so it would be a move up for me in scope, and fun to grow.
 (Still not likely nearly as fun as the Jason and Dan show will be :-) ).
 They are a big co. so there is little chance of you moving slower than they will.
 But I am excited to get started so keep me posted.
 Btw signing GRZ quickly was also a good move since Sunnova knows he is a free agent and he worked on some VERY relevant stuff in his previous gig.
 They would have certainly given him an offer.